Blow-Up

 Michelangelo Antonioni, 1966, 111 min

-Introduced by Ranjit S. Ruprai and followed by discussion with film scholar and curator Dr. Omar Ahmed
+Introduced by Ranjit S. Ruprai and followed by discussion with film historian Professor Melanie Williams

 Inspired by Julio Cortázar’s short story “The Devil’s Drool”, Blow-Up features David Hemmings as a hip photographer who accidentally captures a murder mystery on film in a park.
 But what is really happening in this enigmatic masterpiece?
 Antonioni: “I want to recreate reality in an abstract form.
 I put reality in doubt.”
 This is an imaginary London constructed by Antonioni and accompanied by the jazzy sounds of Herbie Hancock.
 Blow-Up captures the real, counterculture spirit of the time whilst also fabricating an enduring mythology of swinging 60s London.